johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-devicie.md

 description: "Devicie"
 ---

-# Setup a Devicie Connector
+# Set up a Devicie Connector

 Devicie extends the power of Microsoft Intune by automating policy enforcement, compliance, and security configurations across managed devices.
 Designed for MSPs and enterprises, Devicie eliminates manual processes, ensuring endpoints remain secure, up-to-date, and aligned with organizational policies.
 With multi-tenant automation and hyperautomation capabilities, organizations can efficiently scale their endpoint management while maintaining a seamless user experience.

-## Benefits of Browser Health Integration
+## Benefits for Administrators

  - Monitor **browser extensions** across all managed endpoints
  - Track **usage behavior and security events** in Microsoft Edge for Business